Enloe High School: History

-Enloe was the first high school in the state of North Carolina to accommodate a student Gay-Straight Alliance.

-In 2006, Enloe finished the construction of a new building adjacent to the West Campus and consequently closed the 50-year-old, outdated East Campus for renovation.
+In 2006, Enloe finished the construction of a new addition to West Campus building and consequently closed the 50-year-old, outdated East Campus for renovation.
+The new section of the West Building was named the Towers.
 Almost all of the classes migrated from the East Campus to the new building, reducing the need to share classes with its larger capacity.
 The East Campus was reopened on January 22, 2008, at the start of the second semester.
 It included autotech classes, the new East Gym, student services, healthful living classrooms, and other classrooms.
 The next stage of Enloe's renovation was completed in January 2009, and involved the locker rooms in the West Gym being converted to house the audio-visual classrooms as well as the television studio.

 The Wake County School Board considered removing the International Baccalaureate and magnet status from Enloe in 2008, but this decision was overturned due to the intense lobbying of students and their parents.

 On June 29, 2010, historian Timothy Tyson and North Carolina NAACP President William Barber II spoke before the Wake County Public School System Board about racial segregation, arguing that Mayor William G. Enloe had been in favor of it.
 As result, the school board announced it would review its school naming policy.
 Many students and alumni from Enloe High School feared the name of the school would be altered, and quickly organized to protest any potential moves to do so.
 Wake County Commissioner Stan Norwalk accused the school board of attempting to retaliate against Enloe students for opposing its decision to eliminate the county's diversity policy.
 NAACP officials later clarified that the mentioning of Enloe was intended to bring in historical context, and that they did not desire for the school's name to be changed.
 In the face of growing criticism, board member John Todesco stated that the board would not remove Enloe's name from the school unless something "horrid" about him was uncovered.

 As of 2016, Enloe had 35 AP courses and 24 IB courses.

 In between March 14 and 15, 2019 the school was vandalized with racist and homophobic graffiti.
 Some of the messages were targeted at the school's principal, William Chavis.
 The damage was discovered on the morning of March 15 and school officials had the messages covered.